KEDARKANTHA TREK

 Drive Distance: 200 km | Duration: 10-11 hours | Pick up point for Indiahikes trekkers: Grand Legacy Hotel, near Laal Pul, Dehradun or Library Chowk, Mussourie | Pick up Time: 6.30 am | Location of Indiahikes basecamp: Kotgaon

 Transport will be arranged at 6.30 AM.
 The cab can also pick you up from Library Chowk, Mall Road, Mussoorie at 7.30 AM.
-This cost has to be borne by trekkers and paid directly to the driver.
-Cost of the cab – Rs 6,500 per vehicle for an SUV, shared among 5-6 trekkers, or Rs 10,000 per vehicle for a Tempo Traveller, shared among 11-12 trekkers.
+Cost of the cab – Rs 1100 (additional 5% GST) per trekker (one-way).
+Please pre-book your transport through the dashboard before your trek.

 Day 2